NASA's Perseverance Rover Completes First AI-Planned Drive on Mars Using Claude AI Models

 .

-The team leveraged generative AI using vision-language models to analyze existing data from JPL's surface mission dataset.
-The Claude AI model examined high-resolution orbital imagery from the HiRISE camera aboard NASA's Mars Reconnaissance Orbiter and terrain-slope data from digital elevation models
+The team at the Rover Operations Center used vision-language models to analyze the same data that human planners typically rely on for route planning.
+The AI examined high-resolution orbital imagery from the HiRISE (High Resolution Imaging Science Experiment) camera aboard NASA's Mars Reconnaissance Orbiter, along with terrain-slope data from digital elevation models

 .
-After identifying critical terrain features including bedrock, outcrops, hazardous boulder fields, and sand ripples, the large language model generated a continuous path complete with waypoints
+After identifying critical terrain features—bedrock, outcrops, hazardous boulder fields, and sand ripples—the Claude AI models generated a continuous path complete with waypoints

 1